-We acknowledge Dr. Lukas Bucinsky for drawing our attention to the problem of the derivation of GCHF spin contamination, and to the fact that S^2 does not commutes with the "spin-same-orbit" coupling term, usually used in quantum chemistry.
-This article is dedicated to the memory of the late Prof. Gaston Berthier, who introduced to the author in the course of vivid discussions, many of the references listed below.
+We acknowledge Dr. Lukáš Bučinský for drawing our attention to the problem of the derivation of GCHF spin contamination, and to the fact that $S^2$ does not commutes with the "spin-same-orbit" coupling term, usually used in quantum chemistry.
+This article is a tribute to Prof. P. Surjàn and is also dedicated to the memory of the late Prof. Gaston Berthier, who introduced to the author in the course of vivid discussions, many of the references listed below.